Biology, BS

 Approved Electives

 BIOL 2472 Principles of Botany (4 sch), if not taken in the Biology Core, or any 3000- or 4000-level Biology course can be taken for elective credit.
-In addition to upper-division Biology (BIOL prefix) courses, students may select courses from the list below.
-Up to 12 semester hours of approved science electives from other disciplines (e.g. Chemistry, Environmental Science) may be taken.
+In addition to upper-division Biology (BIOL prefix) courses, students may select upper division Biomedical Science (BIMS) courses from the list below.
+In addition, up to 12 semester hours of electives from other disciplines (e.g. Chemistry, Environmental Science, Physics, Math) may be taken with approval.
+See your academic advisor for details and guidance to ensure that the 45-hour minimum of upper division coursework required to graduate is met.

 List of Electives